 Don't Send U.S. Military To Protests, Hill Democrats Warn Trump

-Democratic leaders in Congress inveighed Tuesday against what they described as a push by President Trump to use the U.S. military for cracking down on nationwide protests triggered by the death in Minneapolis last week of George Floyd while in police custody.
+Democratic leaders in Congress inveighed Tuesday against what they described as a push by President Trump to use the U.S. military for cracking down on nationwide protests triggered by George Floyd's death last week in Minneapolis while he was in police custody.

-"Violence has no place and violence must be addressed," Speaker of the House Nancy Pelosi told NPR's All Things Considered.
+"Violence has no place and violence must be addressed," House Speaker Nancy Pelosi told NPR's All Things Considered.
 "But there is no reason for the U.S. military to be called out for this."

-Pelosi was referring to a threat made Monday evening by Trump in the White House Rose Garden.
+Pelosi was referring to a threat Trump made Monday evening in the Rose Garden at the White House.

-"If a city or a state refuses to take the actions that are necessary to defend the life and property of their residents," Trump declared in a brief statement in the Rose Garden, "then I will deploy the United States military and quickly solve the problem for them."
+"If a city or a state refuses to take the actions that are necessary to defend the life and property of their residents," Trump declared in a brief statement, "then I will deploy the United States military and quickly solve the problem for them."

 As the president spoke, federal officers in riot gear near the White House launched tear gas and pepper spray at peaceful protesters.
-Shortly thereafter, Trump strode through a park cleared of the demonstrators to pose with a Bible in front of St. John's Church, leading a crowd of officials that included Defense Secretary Mark Esper and Joint Chiefs Chairman Gen. Mark Milley.
+Shortly thereafter, Trump strode through a park cleared of the demonstrators to pose with a Bible in front of St. John's Church, leading a group of officials that included Defense Secretary Mark Esper and Gen. Mark Milley, chairman of the Joint Chiefs of Staff.

-"Walking like lapdogs behind a five-time draft dodging coward who is more interested in looking like a leader than actually being one," Sen. Tammy Duckworth, D-Ill., who lost both legs in combat as a military helicopter pilot in Iraq, said of Esper and Milley, "sends a horrifying message to our troops—including our black and brown troops—that our military's leaders will not protect them from unlawful orders."
+"Walking like lapdogs behind a five-time draft dodging coward who is more interested in looking like a leader than actually being one," Sen. Tammy Duckworth, D-Ill., who lost both legs in combat as a military helicopter pilot in Iraq, said of Esper and Milley, "sends a horrifying message to our troops — including our black and brown troops — that our military's leaders will not protect them from unlawful orders."

-But Trump does appear to have the power to unilaterally dispatch active-duty soldiers to trouble spots in the U.S.
+But Trump does appear to have the power unilaterally to dispatch active-duty soldiers to trouble spots in the United States.

 The 1807 Insurrection Act authorizes a U.S. president to deploy military forces for domestic emergencies.
 The law was updated in 2006 to include natural disasters and terrorist attacks as grounds for sending federal troops to restore order.

-While condemning looting and vandalism that rocked Providence Monday evening, Sen. Jack Reed, D-R.I., called Trump's threats to use military force against American citizens "irresponsible and destablizing."
+While condemning looting and vandalism that rocked Providence, R.I., on Monday evening, U.S. Sen. Jack Reed, a Rhode Island Democrat, called Trump's threats to use military force against American citizens "irresponsible and destablizing."

 "The job of bringing calm will take law enforcement and the community working together," Reed, the ranking Democrat on the Senate Armed Services Committee, said in an emailed statement Tuesday.
 "It will not come from recklessly invoking the Insurrection Act."